yairm210/Unciv/Uniques.md

   - Provides that stat as a bonus for resources (e.g. +1 Food for Wheat)
   - Provides that stat per some amount of population (e.g. +1 Science for every 2 population [cityFilter])

+### Conditionals

+Some uniques also allow for the placing of conditionals.
+These are conditions that need to be met for the unique to be active.
+In the unique "[+10]% Growth <when at war>", the `<when at war>` part is a conditional, denoted by the pointy brackets.
+Making a building with this unique will provide a 10% Growth boost to cities with this building, but only as long as the empire is at war.

+Multiple conditionals can be applied to the same unique, for example, you can have a promotion with the following unique:
+"[+33]% Strength <vs [Armored] units> <in [Open terrain] tiles>" Which will only apply the strength boost when fighting armored units in open terrain.

+This system is currently in development, so only a small amount of conditionals exist, and only a few uniques can have conditionals for now.
+It will be expanded greatly, improving the amount of combinations that can be made and therefore the amount of different uniques that exist.
+Uniques that support conditionals will be denoted with a "©" sign for now.

+#### Existing conditionals

+<when at war> - Applies when the civilization is at war

+<when not at war> - Applies when the civilization is not at war

 ## General uniques

 ### Stat uniques

-"+[amount]% growth [cityFilter]" - for example "+[15]% growth [in all cities]".
+"+[amount]% growth [cityFilter]" © - for example "+[15]% growth [in all cities]".
 'Growth' is the amount of food retained by a city after calculating all bonuses and removing food eaten by population - that is, the food that leads to population growth. "+[amount]% growth in all cities" and "+[amount]% growth in capital" are to be deprecated and should not be used.

 "+[amount]% [Stat] [cityFilter]" - For example, "+[25]% [Culture] [in all cities]"